Two Six Technologies Names Bob Kwaja as New Chief Financial Officer - Homeland Security Today

-On March 24th, 2021, Two Six Technologies announced the new hire of Bob Kwaja as Chief Financial Officer.
+Two Six Technologies has announced the new hire of Bob Kwaja as Chief Financial Officer.
 Kwaja will be tasked with leading Two Six Technologies growth strategy and strategic vision in the government technology sector.

 Two Six Technologies is a cyber security and technology-focused development company that serves the U.S. Intelligence community, Department of Defense, and other U.S. national security customers.